makohda/IDRC_first_step_course_2018/README.md

 > That is what it means…to truly SEE

 When you see and think about some numbers, such as 0, 0.1, 0.9, and 1.
-I believe You have to think about it's distribution at the same time.
+I believe You have to think about its distribution at the same time.

 # Extrasession#4 Annotate mitochondrial variants (draft, you may have errors somewhere)
 Prerequires:
 - Ideally, you have a combined_genotyped.vcf that contains mitochondrial variants
-- combined_genotyped.vcf must be generated by specific human reference genome sequences that contains rCRS (revised Cambridge Reference Sequence) mitochondrial sequence.
+- combined_genotyped.vcf must be generated by specific human reference genome sequences that contain rCRS (revised Cambridge Reference Sequence) mitochondrial sequence.

 Make the .vcf that contains mitochondrial variants only.
 `$ grep -e "^#" -e "^MT" combined_genotyped.vcf > combined_genotyped.MT.vcf`